 Visit career services and get your resume and cover letter in order.
 At this point in your career, your resume should not exceed one-page.
 Even if you have done 8+ internships (like I did) you still need to make your work experience fit on one page.
 It’s okay to have two different resumes that highlight different skills and goals, it is not okay to have a two-page resume.

 Career services is there to assist you in making your resume professional and polished.
 There will more than likely be a spring career/internship fair on your campus, which gives you the perfect opportunity to take your new resume for a test drive.
 Most career services offices offer mock interviews, so schedule an appointment and start working on your interview skills.
-You can pay a professional service to write your resume, but I always say stay on camps where it is free.
+You can pay a professional service to write your resume, but use free campus resources first.

 2. Talk to people.